Mperhats/eas-indexing-service/README.md

 - [ ] update .env.template
 - [ ] modify ts config to accept single quotes
 - [ ] modify topics for events to just accept the event for registered node emissions
-- [ ] need to update the emission event to just emit raw values so that I can index the registration emission logs and store them
-- [ ] need to update the unit test in the monorepo.
+- [ ] need to get error codes emitted properly from the contract and handled by the SDK.
+For example, registering the same node twice fails but the error does not provide any useful information.